Localize/phonegap-demo/README.md

 ### Install Phonegap

-Follow the bellow link to install PhoneGap in your machine
+Follow the below link to install PhoneGap on your machine

     http://docs.phonegap.com/getting-started/1-install-phonegap/desktop/